 Think about where you are as a targeted parent in your high conflict divorce.
 Are you defeated, ready to give up, and feel nothing you do is answered in positive ways?
 Are you feeling that you can persist in your efforts to regain a relationship with your alienated child, even though your ex-spouse is making your life a living hell?
-At times, both scenarios could be true.

 My parent coaching practice focuses on moving targeted parents through parent alienation.
 The clients that make the most progress understand that they must work on themselves, see things from their child's perspective, create a plan and lead with compassion rather than conflict.

 Having a strategic plan and setting small goals is essential to moving forward in a positive way when it comes to reuniting with your children.
 Goal setting gives you a plan for your future and allows you to know where to focus your efforts.
-Goal setting also provides you with short term motivation.
+Goal setting also provides you with short-term motivation.

-Targeted parents who reach small goals in the beginning of coaching report feeling hope instead of hopelessness.
+Targeted parents who reach small goals at the beginning of coaching report feeling hope instead of hopelessness.
 For example, setting a small goal of trying to get a text message from your child, can lead to phone calls.

 I have found that targeted parents who set realistic goals have a better chance of reuniting with their alienated children.
 Unrealistic goal setting tends to cause hopelessness leaving the targeted parent wanting to give up quickly.
 Slow and steady is the approach to take when attempting to reconnect with your alienated child.